rabbitmq/rabbitmq-website/site/confirms.md

 methods that are used for that.

 The methods are generally used to negatively acknowledge a delivery.
-Such deliveries can be discarded by the broker or requeued.
+Such deliveries can be discarded or dead-lettered or requeued by the broker.
 This behaviour is controlled by the `requeue` field.
 When the field is set to `true`, the broker will requeue the delivery (or multiple deliveries, as will be explained shortly) with the specified delivery tag.
+Alternatively, when this field is set to `false`, the message will be routed to a [Dead Letter Exchange](/dlx.html) if it is configured, otherwise it will be discarded.

 Both methods are usually exposed as operations on a channel in client libraries.
 Java client users will use `Channel#basicReject` and `Channel#basicNack`